We can help you claim for your food poisoning

-Perhaps you suffered food poisoning after eating at a restaurant or café, or as a result of food bought from a supermarket.
-Whatever the circumstances, if you’ve suffered food poisoning and it was somebody else’s fault, we may be able to help you claim compensation.
+You may have suffered food poisoning after eating at a restaurant or café, or it may have been caused by supermarket food.
+Whatever the circumstances, if you suffered food poisoning and it was someone else’s fault, then it’s likely we can help you make it right.

 Making a food poisoning compensation claim